oscar-barlow/java-quickstart/1-basics/1-1-compilation-statictyping-datastructures/ReadMe.md

 ## Java's Data Structures

-Java has data structures that neither Ruby nor Javascript have, like `Set`s.
+Java has data structures that neither Ruby nor Javascript have, like `LinkedList`s.
 Addtionally, many of these classes are abstract and can't or shouldn't be instantiated directly.

 The subclasses of these structures (e.g. `HashMap`, `TreeSet`, `RoleList`) are too numerous to be worth the time to describe here.
 In general, it is probably better to learn about them in context - in the course of your job, when you need to use them.
 For the moment, simply be aware that they exist, and they are meaningfully different from each other.
 In fact...